spectraphilic/wsn_riot/README.md

     # Have a shield with the DS3231 RTC (e.g. DS3231 FeatherWing)
     USEMODULE=ds3231

-    # Have a shield with a SX127x module (e.g the RFM95W FeatherWing)
+    # Have a shield with a SX1276 module (e.g the RFM95W FeatherWing)
-    USEMODULE=sx127x
+    USEMODULE=sx1276

+    # For wsn-main, will print process information on boot
+    USEMODULE=ps

     # Type "s" to start
     USEMODULE=test_utils_interactive_sync